 If your face is swollen due to trauma, you can place a cold compress on it for 10 minutes on, 10 minutes off, for up to an hour.

-As much as you’d want your toothache to just disappear on its own, this isn’t likely to happen without treatment.
-In cases where a tooth is severely infected, the pain may go away, but that’s due to the fact that the nerves within the tooth have actually died, not because it has healed.
+As much as you want your toothache to just disappear on its own, this isn’t likely to happen without treatment.
+In cases where a tooth is severely infected, the pain may go away, but that’s because the nerves within the tooth have died, not because it has healed.
 In this case, you may need to have a tooth extraction.
 Our team recommends visiting our dental office as soon as you notice any oral discomfort to avoid worsening oral health problems like this.

 Even though your chipped tooth may not hurt, it’s important to have it examined and, if necessary, repaired to prevent it from becoming infected.
 When the enamel is no longer covering the outer layer of a tooth to protect the more vulnerable inner layers, you’ll be at a higher risk of developing an infection because harmful oral bacteria will have direct access to the inner portion of your pearly white.